Very persistent random walkers reveal transitions in landscape topology

 The complexity of these models has been extensively studied \cite{Rieger_1992_The, Crisanti_1995_Thouless-Anderson-Palmer, Cavagna_1997_An, Cavagna_1998_Stationary, Crisanti_2006_Spherical, Auffinger_2012_Random, Auffinger_2013_Complexity, BenArous_2019_Geometry}, and so long as there is not replica symmetry breaking among stationary points \cite{Kent-Dobias_2023_How, Kent-Dobias_2023_When} the threshold energy below which minima outnumber saddle points is

-In the pure spherical spin glasses the threshold energy is unambiguously significant in the landscape geometry and topology because it is a sharp boundary between populations of minima and saddle points.
+In the pure spherical spin glasses the threshold energy is unambiguously significant in the landscape geometry and topology because it is a sharp boundary between populations of minima and saddle points, and this is reflected in its importance to out-of-equilibrium dynamics \cite{Cugliandolo_1993_Analytical, Kurchan_1996_Phase}.
 In mixed models the boundary is not sharp, with exponentially many minima found above the threshold and exponentially many saddle points found below it.
 In this setting, the topological and geometric significance of the threshold is not obvious.
-In the models we study here, we find that the ergodicity-breaking transition of infinitely-persistent random walkers coincides with the threshold even in mixed models, validating its topological significance.
+Sketches of the topology of the energy level sets of pure and mixed models are shown in Fig.~\ref{fig:levels}.
+We find that the ergodicity-breaking transition of infinitely-persistent random walkers coincides with the threshold in certain mixed models, conditionally validating its topological significance.

 \paragraph{The dynamical equations.}

 We seek asymptotic solutions to the correlation and response functions resulting from the Langevin equation \eqref{eq:eom} averaged over noise $\pmb\xi$ and disorder $J$ in the limit of large $N$.
 If a deterministic source $\boldsymbol h(t)$ is added to the equation of motion, these dynamic order parameters are